FAIR-by-Design-Demo/spostdemo/resources/syllabus.md

 ## Date/Time: when it will be offered

-- put available from date if it is self-paced
+- Put available from date if it is self-paced

 ## Location